singularit-de/django-test/README.md

   Microsoft ODBC Driver 18 for SQL Server' does currently not work with mssql as ci service with self-signed ssl certs.
   If you have any solution, feel free to open an Issue or PR)

+## Limitations

+### Python 3.7

+Python 3.7 is not covered by our CI/CD tests anymore.
+This means that we can't guarantee that the image will work as expected with Python 3.7.
+The reason is that packages like `mssql-django` dropped support for Python 3.7, so we can't test it anymore.